phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 97921
+#Total Number of Tweets: 296984
-#Number of Trump Tweets: 82233
+#Number of Clinton Tweets: 98672
-#Number of Sanders Tweets: 78024
+#Number of Trump Tweets: 82908
-#Number of Rubio Tweets: 21986
+#Number of Sanders Tweets: 78565
-#Number of Bush Tweets: 7902
+#Number of Rubio Tweets: 22149
-#Number of Carson Tweets: 6624: 6624
+#Number of Bush Tweets: 7967
-#Total Number of Tweets:
+#Number of Carson Tweets: 6725
 ---